How To Paint a Beehive

 But, most beekeepers rely on a simple paint brush or roller.
 I think the brush gives you a bit more control – I like a medium width.

 For those of you who worry about making a mess, a drop cloth is beneficial, perhaps some disposable gloves too.
+Even though latex paint is not as strong smelling – it is always best to paint in a ventilated area.

-Step by Step Beehive Painting Process
+Step by Step Guide to Painting a Beehive

 The bees will take care of polishing the interior with their own bee propolis.
 This substance helps sanitize the interior and seals cracks too.